-“One of the main barriers for IoT adoption is privacy,” says Jack Ogawa, senior director of embedded security at Cypress Semiconductor.
+“One of the main barriers for IoT adoption is privacy,” says Erik Wood, Director, IoT Secure MCU Products at Infineon.
 “Hardware-based security is essential in providing end-user privacy.
 Although solutions designed for the payment industry seem attractive, they come with a cost of ownership that is not aligned to the fragmented IoT market.
 We’re building a scalable model for IoT device security that enables manufacturers to offer end-user privacy without the cost of ownership penalties.”

 The PSA Certified premise of making embedded security accessible has helped develop the IoT marketplace.
-PSoC 64 is well-aligned to this premise, providing IoT device designers with a robust security solution that is optimized for their application.
+PSoCTM 64 is well-aligned to this premise, providing IoT device designers with a robust security solution that is optimized for their application.

 Solid Framework for IoT Security

-“The PSA framework is a huge benefit to everybody in the industry because it provides the basis for a meaningful conversation about security,” Ogawa says.
+“The PSA Certified framework is a huge benefit to everybody in the industry because it provides the basis for a meaningful conversation about security,” Wood says.
 “We can show our customers that security is not a “black arts” endeavor, but a system design process.
 It makes security a lot more approachable.”